danieltsega/A2SV-Path/README.md

 ### Programming Basics
 Learning programming fundamentals starting from python upto logical problem solving skill.
 Several resources are included like youtube videos like code with mosh and others and blogs.

+TED-Ed animated series is alot help in developing logical thinking.

 ### Sorting
 * Insertion Sort
 * Selection Sort